trustedinformationpartners/services/docs/attribute_attestation_issuance_service.md

 ### 3. **Integration with Authentic Sources**
    - The service connects with Authentic Sources to verify the accuracy of attributes before issuing attestations.
-   - For attributes listed in Annex VI of the eIDAS Regulation (address, age, gender, civil status, family composition, nationality, education qualifications, professional qualifications, permits, financial data), Authentic Sources must provide interfaces to QEAA Providers.
+   - For attributes listed in Annex VI of the eIDAS Regulation (address, age, gender, civil status, family composition, nationality, education qualifications, professional qualifications, permits, financial data), Authentic Sources must provide interfaces to QEAA or PUBEAA Providers.

 ### 4. **Non-repudation**